productivity

 18. Large enterprises hold revenue share in 2026

-Large enterprises account for 63.10% of no-code AI platform revenue in 2026, reflecting higher spending per organization.
-However, enterprise dominance is declining as SME adoption accelerates.
-The shift suggests democratization of enterprise-grade capabilities.
+Large enterprises bring in 63.10% of no-code AI platform revenue in 2026, mostly because they spend more per organization.
+That dominance is slipping, though, as SME adoption picks up.
+The shift points to democratization of enterprise-grade capabilities.

 19. SMEs expanding rapidly through 2031

-Small and medium enterprises are growing no-code adoption at 38.62% CAGR, significantly faster than the overall market.
-This acceleration reflects affordable pricing and simplified deployment.
-SMEs are closing the automation gap with larger competitors.
+Small and medium enterprises are growing no-code adoption at 38.62% CAGR, well ahead of the overall market.
+Affordable pricing and simplified deployment are a big part of why they’re moving so fast.
+SMEs are closing the automation gap with their larger competitors.

 20. Healthcare sector is growing significantly

-The healthcare sector is adopting no-code AI at 35.12% CAGR, driven by operational efficiency needs and regulatory compliance requirements.
+Healthcare is adopting no-code AI at 35.12% CAGR, pushed along by the need for operational efficiency and regulatory compliance requirements.
 Healthcare organizations are automating patient communications, appointment scheduling, and administrative workflows.
-The sector’s growth rate exceeds most other industries.
+Its growth rate beats most other industries.

 21. Healthcare organizations achieve significant development time reduction

 Healthcare-specific implementations show 75% faster development for compliance-sensitive applications.
-This acceleration matters in an industry where traditional IT projects routinely take years.
-Faster deployment means faster improvement in patient care.
+That speed counts for a lot in an industry where traditional IT projects routinely drag on for years.
+Deploy faster and you get faster improvement in patient care.

 22. Major banks cut manual review effort substantially

-Financial services implementations demonstrate up to 90% reduction in manual review effort for compliance and operations.
-This efficiency gain addresses the labor-intensive nature of financial regulatory compliance.
-Automation handles volume while humans focus on exceptions.
+Financial services implementations show up to 90% reduction in manual review effort for compliance and operations.
+That tackles the labor-intensive nature of financial regulatory compliance head-on.
+Automation absorbs the volume so people can focus on the exceptions.

 ROI and Cost Savings: The Financial Case for No-Code Adoption